 However, if the accident occurred during your lunch break or while on a personal errand, your employer will not be held liable for the damages you caused.
 Your own auto insurance should cover the third party’s damages.

-If you cause an accident while driving your personal vehicle while on the job, your employer is liable for the damages you cause to others.
+If you cause auto accidents while driving your personal vehicle while on the job, your employer is liable for the damages you cause to others.
 The scope of employment means that whatever you do while traveling is related to your job or employer.
-However, if it occurs during your break time or while you are performing personal work, you are liable for the plaintiffs’ injuries.
+However, if it occurs during your break time or while you are performing personal work, you are liable for the plaintiff’s injuries.

 How can an auto accident lawyer help you?